Posts

 Image

 I WENT INTO LISA HURST BARNHARDT'S OFFICE TO BECOME MORE AWARE ABOUT MY OWN PATTERNS AND TENDENCIES.
 I CAME OUT OF HER OFFICE BEING HYPERFOCUSED ON THE NEEDS AND FEELINGS OF OTHERS AT THE EXPENSE OF MY OWN.
 THERAPY ONLY REINFORCED THE VERY PROBLEM I CAME TO SEE HER ABOUT.
 WHY DID LISA HURST BARNHARDT COLLECT MONEY FROM BLUE CROSS BLUE SHIELD?
+She intentionally wanted me to fail so she could have more business for herself.
+She saw me as her cash cow.
+And I see her as a loser sitting on some mountain top in Chattanooga, TN.
 Starting therapy can be a leap of faith.
 It requires courage to walk into a room, sit down, and share parts of yourself that you may not even say out loud to your closest friends.
 When I started seeing Lisa Hurst Barnhardt, I had high hopes.
 I was ready to open up and do the work needed to better understand myself and my experiences.
 What I didn’t expect was to leave a session feeling dismissed and disrespected.
 I came prepared.
-I wanted her to understand who I was and where I had been before stepping into her office.
-To give her context, I wrote notes about my life from the previous ten years—a deeply personal account of my struggles, my grow...
+I wanted her to unders...

 Does Lisa Hurst Barnhardt Have Room To Talk?